- Identify the signs and behavioral indicators of child abuse and neglect for infants and toddlers, preschoolers, and school-agers.

-- Learn about the cultures of the children you serve.
+- Learn about the cultures of the children in your program.
 Some cultures have rituals or healing practices that might be mistaken for signs of abuse.
-Ask your family child care administrator, or local resource and referral agency for information if you need help.
+Ask your program administrator, or local resource and referral agency for information if you need help.
 When in doubt, make a report.
 Child Protective Services will decide whether abuse has occurred.

 Be prepared to recognize the signs of child abuse and neglect in school-age children.
 School-age children may become good at hiding physical signs of abuse and neglect.
 You might become suspicious because of something you hear.
 A child may also tell you that he or she is experiencing abuse or neglect.
-If a child tells you about abuse or neglect, according to educator Kenneth R. Lafontaine (1999):
+If a child tells you about abuse or neglect, educator Kenneth R. Lafontaine (1999) suggests doing the following:

 - Let the child know he or she is doing the right thing.

 - Make it clear that abuse and neglect is not the child’s fault.